Give everyone a pleasant, satisfying, and unforgettable Italian dining experience with classic, delicious, and hearty Spaghetti Bolognese!

 Herbs and spices

 Meanwhile, the best spices include curry powder, mixed herbs, oregano, smoked paprika, mace, garam masala, coriander, aromat, and sea salt.
+You can also use other herbs and spices, depending on what you like.

 Let’s make the Spaghetti Bolognese extra special by making the bolognese sauce from scratch, starting with tomatoes!
 These tomatoes are also the classic base ingredients for the sauce.

 Tomatoes give the sauce its sweet and tangy flavor that will coat the pasta.
 HGTV suggests using Roma or other paste tomatoes to make the sauce.
+Fresh ones will give the dish a more authentic flavor, almost like you’re eating in Italy.

 Bell and sweet peppers